Fall 2018 Programing

 Join us once a month for laughs, community, and a bit of light hearted competition!
 The Crossing offers an array of games, but students are always welcome to bring new games to introduce to the group.
 All students are welcome at this laid back evening of fun.

-Meets Thursdays from 1-2 pm in our Interfaith Prayer Room.
+Meets Wednesdays from 5-6 pm in our Interfaith Prayer Room.
 We use Christian contemplative practices of Centering Prayer and Lectio Divina.
 For more information on these practices go here.
 If you are looking for a bit of holy silence in your life, please join us.
 No meditation experience required.
 Contact Campus Minister Karla

 The Crossing seeks out opportunities to engage with those of other faiths.
 Watch for more information.
 Contact Campus Minister Karla.